Jerry-zpl/Jerry-zpl.github.io/_pages/about.md

 Education
 ======
 Ph.D.
-Candidate of Civil and Environmental Engineering, School of Civil and Environmental Engineering, Nanyang Technological University (2022 - Present).
+Candidate of Civil and Environmental Engineering, Nanyang Technological University (2022 - Present).

-M.Eng. in Transportation Engineering, School of Civil and Environmental Engineering, University of California, Berkeley (2021 - 2022).
+M.Eng. in Transportation Engineering, University of California, Berkeley (2021 - 2022).

-B.Eng., Transportation Equipment and Control Engineering, School of Transportation Science and Engineering, Harbin Institute of Technology (2017 - 2021).
+B.Eng. in Transportation Equipment and Control Engineering, Harbin Institute of Technology (2017 - 2021).

 B.Mgt.
-(Minor), Big Data Management and Application, School of Management, Harbin Institute of Technology (2018 - 2021).
+(Minor) in Big Data Management and Application, Harbin Institute of Technology (2018 - 2021).

 Publications
 ======